iros/deck.js-codemirror/README.md

 You can also see those slides in the `introduction` folder.

+# 1.0.0rc #

+Due to CodeMirror 3.0 being somewhat different, I've had to make a few adjustments to the plugin styling.
+You can test them on the [1.0.0rc](https://github.com/iros/deck.js-codemirror/tree/1.0.0rc) branch.
+Please submit issues if any exist, otherwise I will be merging this into master in the next few weeks.

+## Upgrade notes ##
+1. Be sure to include the additional `codemirror.css` file.

+Thee rest should really behave itself....
+I hope.

 # Installation: #

 Move all this into a folder called 'codemirror' in your deck.js/extensions/ folder.